-Chris "Mad Dog" Russo had big news to share with Howard on Tuesday morning's Stern Show: he's coming back to SiriusXM.
-The enthusiastic sports radio broadcaster inked a new three-year deal to return to satellite radio and host his daily talk show on the Mad Dog Sports Radio channel.
+Chris "Mad Dog" Russo had big news to share with Howard on Tuesday morning's Stern Show: he's staying with SiriusXM.
+The enthusiastic sports radio broadcaster inked a new three-year deal to stick with satellite radio and host his daily talk show on the Mad Dog Sports Radio channel.

 After his announcement, Mad Dog got right into talking about some of the hottest sports topics of the morning, including Tom Brady's nude pics from his vacation in Italy.

 "What is he doing?
 I couldn't believe it!"
 Mad Dog said.
 "He should be watching his team play!"
 The New York Post published photos of the suspended Patriots quarterback on Monday that shows him sunbathing sans clothes while on vacation in Rome.
 As mad as Mad Dog was about Brady taking a Roman holiday instead of watching what was going on in the NFL, he does think New England will only get better once Brady returns.

 "He's going to be great when he comes back.
 He's going to have a big chip on his shoulder," Mad Dog told Howard.